NiborGnu/witch-hunt/README.md

 # Witch Hunt

-The witch hunt website is made to informe people about the witch hunt in sweden called "the great noise".
-With information from that time and records of 3 trails at that time.
+The witch hunt website is made to inform people about the witch hunt in Sweden called "the Great Noise".
+With information from that time and records of 3 trials at that time.

-The site can be viewed on github pages [here](https://niborgnu.github.io/witch-hunt/)
+The site can be viewed on GitHub pages [here](https://niborgnu.github.io/witch-hunt/)

 ![Responsive Mockup](documentation/all-devices-black.png)